aresdevo/animaide/README.md

 >   ![sticky handles](images/sticky_handles.gif)
 >
 >   This used to be a bug but now that improved API tools took that away I thought to bring it back because can be
->   usefull at times.
+>   useful at times.
 Basically, when active the key handles are left behind when the keyframe points are modified if
 >   the handle type is either "free" or "aligned".
 >   This is a simple use case for this tool:
 >